abpframework/abp/docs/en/Community-Articles/2023-07-03-Image-Compression-And-Resize/POST.md

 * You can [configure the `ImageSharpCompressOptions`](https://docs.abp.io/en/abp/7.3/Image-Manipulation#configuration-1) to define *DefaultQuality* and encoders.

 After installing the provider, now we can use the services to compress and resize our images, such as `IImageCompression` and `IImageResizer`.
-But there is an easier way. `Volo.Abp.Imaging.AspNetCore` NuGet package defines some attributes for controller actions that can automatically compress and/or resize uploaded files.
+But there is an easier way.
+The `Volo.Abp.Imaging.AspNetCore` NuGet package defines some attributes for controller actions that can automatically compress and/or resize the uploaded files.

 To be able to use these attributes, we need to install the `Volo.Abp.Imaging.AspNetCore` package.
 Type the following command under the `*.HttpApi` project: